Write your brand story

 Those same owners are also relieved to have a team like ours take all the creative output of the session and codify it into a messaging framework

-If you want us to work with your team to create a brand story that will allow you to connect and engage with your customers, then sign up for a story session.
+If you want us to work with your team to create a brand story that will allow you to connect and engage with your customers, then sign up for a focus session.
 We’ll talk through what’s involved and get it on the calendar.

 Once your brand story is written, the next steps are integrating it into a focused marketing strategy and automating your story to run on its own while you run the business.